 - Steam from engine bay

-It’s normally pretty straight-forward to notice a leaking radiator on the Ford 6.4 engine.
+It’s normally pretty straight-forward to notice a leaking radiator.
 Look for any visible leaks under the truck.
 You may also notice steam from the engine bay if coolant is leaking onto hot parts.
 Lastly, overheating can occur rapidly if the coolant loss is severe enough.

 6.4 Powerstroke Radiator Replacement